moj-analytical-services/user-guidance/source/documentation/tools.md

    to activate the venv in terminal, which enables you to use the installed packages and install more packages to there.
 2. Open the notebook - it’s remembered which kernel you wanted to use for this notebook and you can carry on working with the packages available.

+Note: *Once you have associated the kernel with the venv you dont need to recreate/update it*.
+Any packages that are installed to the venv via pip after the kernel is established also carry through and are available to the kernel (thats why I find it useful to picture the kernel as a dude diverting traffic)

+### venv usage

-The `myvenv` folder should not be added into git.
+A venv folder (`myvenv` in the example above) should not be added into git.
 You should add `venv/` to your .gitignore to avoid this.

 You should write a `requirements.txt` (called this by tradition not necessity), so that other users know what packages are needed. i.e. the next user just needs to: